pi-star-2025/pi_star/101_floors.md

 It’s the feeling of being “high”

+And these "quick bouncy patterns up" will be based on your own life stories (a jingle of deferred 3's), using parallels.

 The lungs also can drill you more and more into the deep belly

 Channeling the air that is less conducive to life

-With very high co2
+With very high co2 (and negative life stories)

-Making all parts of your mind and body pessimistic, running simulations in the directions of “life ending”
+Making all parts of your mind and body pessimistic, running simulations in the directions of “life ending” (earth turning into the moon)

-Whereas if air is higher in the lungs, pulling stomach air through lungs up the chest, you run simulations about life continuing, about the glory of how it started
+Whereas if air is higher in the lungs, pulling stomach air through lungs up the chest, you run simulations about life continuing (becoming more unlike the moon, more like paradise)

 You feel joy thinking of great possibilities

 So all birds are evidence of “the glory” of earth